CONTENTS

 individuals to help them get engaged in the labour force and in the work force.

-was $17.6 million.
-And so unfortunately that was a big hit from the
+$17.6 million.
+And so unfortunately that was a big hit from the federal

-federal government.
-So as a result we had to make some decisions, and part of
+government.
+So as a result we had to make some decisions, and part of that was

-year’s budget was the residuals.
-So we had some contracts that worked their way
+was the residuals.
+So we had some contracts that worked their way through last

-through last year.
-So we maintained $750,000 and a small staff to deal with
+year.
+So we maintained $750,000 and a small staff to deal with that.
+We’re able

-that.
-We’re able to finish the wind-down of those.
-The staff are gainfully
+to finish the wind-down of those.
+The staff are gainfully employed in others

-employed in others areas of the ministry, so we did not have to eliminate
+areas of the ministry, so we did not have to eliminate anyone from those

-know, obviously the federal government has provided us with the labour market
+obviously the federal government has provided us with the labour market top-up

-top-up agreement top-ups again, this time for tariff-affected workers.
-So it’s
+agreement top-ups again, this time for tariff-affected workers.
+So it’s funny;

-funny; what was old is new again.
-But they put some very tight parameters
+what was old is new again.
+But they put some very tight parameters around that.

-around that.
 And so will it be used like the job grant was?
-No, it can’t be
+No, it can’t be because the feds

-because the feds have said that’s just not in the cards.
-But we will be able to
+have said that’s just not in the cards.
+But we will be able to use it

-use it creatively to ensure that, you know, those that may be tariff-affected,
+creatively to ensure that, you know, those that may be tariff-affected, either

 employers to keep them going, will be able to benefit from that.